dmobrienllc/p1-dress-my-ride/README.md

   User can toggle between apparel type choices and be presented with appropriate choices.

   User search city choices will be saved in left nav.

+  User will be able to click 'Clear Search' and be returned to default settings.

   Phase 1b
   User is presented with outfit description above carousel